specify/specify-tools/README.md

 This script will strip the key names from the file and output or save the new file with the specified name

 ### to_upper.txt
-This script will ucfirst all the strings in the specified file and output or save the changes into the file with the specified name
+This script will capitalize all the strings in the specified file and output or save the changes into the file with the specified name

 ### glue.php
 This file should be used to connect key names and localization values from the new language.
 It will output or save the result into a file with the specified name